 Many animals have a transparent nictating membrane, but in dogs, it is pink.

-Sometimes the nictating membrane swells and pushes out of the eye so that a dog has a pink “cherry-like” lump protruding from the eye.
-To treat this disorder (called “cherry eye”) a veterinarian can perform a gentle ocular massage to place the tissue back where it belongs.
+Sometimes the nictating membrane swells and pushes out of the eye, so a dog has a pink “cherry-like” lump protruding from the eye.
+To treat this disorder (called “cherry eye”), a veterinarian can perform a gentle ocular massage to place the tissue back where it belongs.

-The severe cherry eye requires surgical intervention where the veterinarian attaches the gland in place with stitches.
+The severe cherry eye requires surgical intervention, where the veterinarian attaches the gland with stitches.

 Trichiasis happens when the eyelashes grow inward towards the eye instead of away from the eye.
 Trichiasis irritates the eye, can cause scratches and ulcers on the eye lens, and even lead to vision loss.

-Entropion is like trichiasis in how it irritates the eye, but it results from the eyelid turning inward, where trichiasis does not affect the eyelid position.
+Entropion is like trichiasis in that it irritates the eye but results from the eyelid turning inward, whereas trichiasis does not affect the eyelid position.